baselime/docs/observability-as-code/reference/queries.md

       namespaces:
         - demo-lambda

-      # Optional: A flag on wether to include or exclude specified namespaces.
+      # Optional: A flag on whether to include or exclude specified namespaces.
 Default: INCLUDE
       namespaceCombination: INCLUDE # Possible values: INCLUDE, EXCLUDE, STARTS_WITH

       # Required: The calculations to perform when performing the query, represented as an array of strings